ibm-cloud-docs/openshift/openshift_release_notes.md

 </tr>
 <tr>
   <td>19 September 2019</td>
-  <td>Added [steps](/docs/openshift?topic=openshift-ingress-settings#default_server_cert) for ensuring that your custom certificate, instead of the default IBM-provided certificate, is sent by the Ingress ALB to legacy clients that do not support SNI.</td>
+  <td><strong>Sending custom Ingress certificates to legacy clients</strong>: Added [steps](/docs/openshift?topic=openshift-ingress-settings#default_server_cert) for ensuring that your custom certificate, instead of the default IBM-provided certificate, is sent by the Ingress ALB to legacy clients that do not support SNI.</td>
 </tr>
 <tr>
   <td>17 September 2019</td>